TuxVinyards/qqX/README.md

 - Download qqX.
 The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
 You can also make your first download via the **code/clone** button.
 The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...

+  Normal [Filesystem_Hierarchy_Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) Linux is generally expected.

-  No further software, support structures or dependencies are needed.
+  No further software, support structures or dependencies should be needed.

 See the installer [wiki](https://github.com/TuxVinyards/qqX/wiki) for more details